 We own or have rights to use trademarks, service marks and trade names in connection with the operation of our business.
-In addition, our names, logos and website names and addresses are or include our service marks or trademarks, service marks and trade names appearing in this Form 10-K are the property of their respective owners.
-Some of the trademarks, service marks and trade names referred to in this Form 10-K are the property of their respective owners.
-Some of the trademarks, service marks and trade names referred to in this Form 10-K may be listed without the ® or TM symbols, but the absence of such symbols does not indicate whether or not they are registered.
+In addition, our names, logos and website names and addresses are or include our service marks or trademarks.
+Other trademarks, service marks and trade names appearing in this Form 10-K are the property of their respective owners.
+Some of the trademarks, service marks and trade names referred to in this Form 10-K may be listed without the [®] or [TM] symbols, but the absence of such symbols does not indicate whether or not they are registered.
 We will assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks and trade names.